koichi-murakami/g4python/README.md

 * Geant4 installation path [$HOME/opt/geant4/11.0]
 * Pybind11 cmake config path [/opt/homebrew/share/cmake/pybind11]

+> In the config file, we set the pybind11 path to the default
+> installation path of Homebrew in macOS.
-> Here we assume `pybind11` is installed in the system directory
+> We assume `pybind11` is installed in the system directory
 > for Linux systems.
+So it works both on Linux and macOS.
+> If you use your own installed pybind11, set the installation path here.

 > !!!
 Warning !!!
 >